 - Public schools and government/municipal agencies – apply here

 Tips for saving and accessing your online application:

-email address and a password.
-This account will contain copies of your in-progress or submitted grant application,
+using an email address and a password.
+This account will contain copies of your in-progress or submitted

-the same information previously provided, eliminating the need to re-type this information.
-It can also be edited
+previously provided, eliminating the need to re-type this information.
+It can also be edited as

 - Save your application early and often in the process.